Arthroscopic Shoulder Surgery

 - Impingement problems (inflammation of the rotator cuff tendon), upper arm bone spurs, or glenohumeral joint injuries

-- Bicep tendon injuries
+- Biceps tendon injuries

 - Arthritis